SINTEF Energy Research

 SINTEF Energy Research invests 165 million in a new electricity laboratory in Blaklia outside Trondheim.
 The new lab strengthens an area where SINTEF and NTNU are international leaders.

-The new lab is being built close by Statnett substation on Blakli.
-This is an ideal location for such a lab.
+The new laboratory is being built close by Statnett substation on Blakli.
+This is an ideal location for such a laboratory.

 The building will consist of seven separate laboratories, each geared toward their particular application area.
-The largest and most prominent being a new high voltage, which is dimensioned for system voltages up to 420 kV.
+The largest and most prominent being a new high voltage laboratory, which is dimensioned for system voltages up to 420 kV.